-Becoming Catholic is one of life’s most profound and joyous experiences.
+Becoming Catholic is one of the life’s most profound and joyous experiences.

 Some are blessed enough to receive this great gift while they are infants, and, over time, they recognize the enormous grace that has been bestowed on them.
 Others enter the Catholic fold when they are older children or adults.

-We believe that growth in faith is a lifelong journey, undertaken in community and guided by the Spirit.
-Most of us use words like Religious Education, CCD or Catechism classes to describe faith formation and often only think of faith formation in terms of children’s religious education and sacramental preparation.
+We believe that growth in faith is a lifelong journey, undertaken in a community and guided by the Spirit.
+Most of us use words like Religious Education, CCD or Catechism classes to describe Faith Formation and often only think of Faith Formation in terms of children’s religious education and sacramental preparation.

 However, our Catholic Faith Formation is more than children’s religious education.
 And it is more than just the Sacraments of Initiation (Baptism, Holy Communion, and Confirmation).
 It includes all aspects of our growth in faith, from parent baptismal preparation through adult education and Scripture Study.